2018 Nebraska gubernatorial election

 The 2018 Nebraska gubernatorial election took place on November 6, 2018, to elect the governor of Nebraska, concurrently with the election of Nebraska's Class I U.S. Senate seat, as well as other elections to the United States Senate in other states, elections to the United States House of Representatives, and various Nebraska and local elections.
-Incumbent Republican governor Pete Ricketts won re-election to a second term.
+Incumbent Republican governor Pete Ricketts won re-election to a second term, and by a slightly bigger margin than in 2014.